-1919: The Year Things Fell Apart?
-Edited by John Lack
+1919: The Year Things Fell Apart? edited by John Lack

 After the worst war in history – ‘the war to end all wars’ – there were hopes for a lasting peace and a better world.
 1919 was to be the year for recovery, peace-making and the healing of wounds.
 Instead the world was afflicted by a terrible influenza pandemic that took more lives than the Great War itself.
 The huge death toll from the war and the pandemic excited fears of national decay.
 Soldiers returning home were often ill and restive, and sometimes radical and violent.
 Across the world there were race riots, prolonged industrial disputes, political protests, revolutions and counter-revolutions, and in Europe the first stirrings of fascism.
 At the Versailles Peace Conference, the victors’ attempts to define the conditions for a lasting peace were compromised by recriminations and squabbling over the spoils of war.
 The world seemed to have climbed from the abyss into a nightmare.
 The sciences of war had more than demonstrated their lethal capabilities; the potentialities of Rutherford’s ‘splitting of the atom’ and the import of Einstein’s theory of relativity were yet only dimly realised.